XI. INTERNATIONAL CONFERENCE ON

 NOVEMBER 4, 2022

 CALL FOR PAPERS

-LITERATURE STUDIES '21 / X. International Conference on Literature will be held at Nippon Meeting Halls in Istanbul.
+LITERATURE STUDIES '22 / XI.
+International Conference on Literature will be held online.
 The conference is coordinated by DAKAM (Eastern Mediterranean Academic Research Center) and will be organized by BILSAS (Science, Art, Sport Productions).

 All abstracts are going to be selected according to double-blind reviews and accepted papers will be published in the Conference Proceedings E-Book with an ISBN number, which will be sent to you after the conference.

-We invite you to join us at the event in Istanbul and would like to emphasize that proposals from different parts of the world are welcomed.
+We invite you to join us at the event and would like to emphasize that proposals from different parts of the world are welcomed.

 Literature Studies Conference explores literary works from various rich traditions of Africa, Asia, Europe, and North and South America while examining the literary worlds in terms of their relation to each other, their exchange with society, and their inner tension of past and contemporary.
 The lives of the authors, literature as a sector, translation issues, readership, and theoretical discussions are the themes also covered by the conference.
 The conference aims at setting up a comprehensive view of literature standing on a balance of the social and ideological aspects of written works and the detailed in-text analysis.
 Classical works, as well as experimental texts in various genres, constitute the vivid map of world literature.
 Johann Wolfgang Goethe famously stated early in the 19th century, “National literature is now a rather unmeaning term; the epoch of world literature is at hand, and everyone must strive to hasten its approach.”